fredbelliard/open-publishing-plan/Blogs/FAIRDataBlog.md

 **The success of the project is linked to the _open collaboration_ of the journal editorial boards.**

 ## Expectations ##
 TU Delft OPEN Publishing is part of the open science program of the TU Delft.
-The Programme consists of seven interrelated projects: Open Education, Open Access, Open Publishing Platform, FAIR Data, FAIR Software, Open Hardware and Citizen Science
+The Programme consists of seven interrelated projects: Open Education, Open Access, Open Publishing Platform, FAIR Data, FAIR Software, Open Hardware and Citizen Science.
 Learn how to work more openly and make my colleagues work more openly Learning new skills to develop an open project within a complex environment and stakeholders with diverse needs and opinions.
 Improve my communication skills: how to deliver a plan clearly to a diverse community developing my convincing skills with active listening and logics.